Oil Painting in Educational Settings

 - Brush washing stations

-Cycle usable solvent through hose, allowing settled solvent to remain settled in the bottom.
+Cycle usable solvent through a hose, allowing the settled solvent to remain settled in the bottom.
 This has reduced solvent waste by 75%.

 ROI less than 2 years